DenaSchaeffer/courier/README.md

 # System Analysis

-* In the current state of the application, sprint 1, we were able to deploy our application to HEroku so that the hosting is taken care of.
+* In the current state of the application, sprint 1, we were able to deploy our application to Heroku so that the hosting is taken care of.
 * With this, the application does not have to be spun up locally to interact with the application everytime

 ## User Requirements